Enforceable procurement provisions

 - PBD 2019-05 also includes information you must include in your tender documents and specifies how you must advertise.

-PBD 2019-05 applies to 41 NSW government agencies, which means some agencies do not have to comply with the direction.
-You can read the full list of covered agencies in Schedule 2 of PBD-2019-05 (PDF).
+There are 41 NSW Government agencies that are subject to enforceable procurement provisions.
+You can find the full list of covered agencies in Schedule 2 of PBD-2019-05 (PDF).

-You generally need to comply with PBD 2019-05 if your procurement’s estimated value is more than:
+You generally need to comply with PBD 2019-05 if the estimated value of your procurement is more than:

 You must assess every procurement before you approach the market to work out whether it meets these thresholds.